Carbon Neutrality

 The Road to Net Zero

 While the reduction of greenhouse gas emissions is a key part of the net zero concept and combating climate change, it's not its only relevant indicator.
-Artificial or natural carbon sinks like rainforests are also an important factor in reaching this goal since the reduction to zero carbon emissions is downright impossible to achieve.
-Therefore, carbon neutrality must be understood as a holistic concept, including developing technology to draw greenhouse gases from the atmosphere, furthering conservationist measures concerning important natural habitats, as well as reducing the overall output of carbon caused by industrialized production.
+Artificial or natural carbon sinks like rainforests are also an important factor in reaching this goal.
+Therefore, carbon neutrality must be understood as a holistic concept, including developing technology to draw greenhouse gases from the atmosphere, furthering conservationist measures concerning important natural habitats and reducing the overall output of CO₂ emissions.

 Description